lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

-Since each specification of an attestation technology offers guidance for replay protection with nonces (and other techniques) this document needs to defer specific guidance to the respective specifications.
+Since each specification of an attestation technology offers guidance for replay protection with nonces (and other techniques) this document defer specific guidance to the respective specifications.

 For the use of Evidence in a CSR the security considerations of
 {{I-D.ietf-lamps-csr-attestation}} are relevant to this document.